dagon666/napi/README.md

 dir3/

 ... and you'll call napi.sh dir* - it will go through all of them and try to download subtitles for all files inside of them.

+napi.sh -b 100 *
+- download subtitles for all supported video files which are bigger than 100 MB.

+napi.sh -f subrip *
+- download subtitles for all supported video files and convert them to subrip format on the fly ( requires subotage.sh to be installed as well ).

 subotage.sh - universal subtitle format converter